 If you are still in a school that has science fairs, I would encourage you choose a different geology topics each year and try to find out what you love the most.
 If you need ideas, you can always contact me here at Mini Me Geology and I will help you come up with ideas for a project.

 If you are in college or heading to college soon, research the different schools where you have some interest and see what their geology departments are like.
 You will find that each school may have different strengths depending on their professors, research and even their location.

 Remember that you can always contact me if you have more specific questions about a geology project or choosing a college program.
 I hope you girls will let me know how your studies are going and what type of geology you plan to pursue.

-Remember to keep your questions coming in through the dig into geology section on our website or email us at firstname.lastname@example.org.
-Please comment below and subscribe to our channel so that you get the next installment of ask a geologist.
-Until next time, rock on everyone!
+Remember to keep your questions coming in through the Dig Into Geology section on our website or email us at firstname.lastname@example.org.
+We are planning to shoot some Ask-a-Geologist videos on the beach in just a few week.
+So, send us your beach questions!
+Also, please comment below and subscribe to our channel so that you get the next installment of ask a geologist.
+Until next time, rock on everybody.

 Filed under: Education, Geology / Earth Science on April 10th, 2014 | No Comments »